Tom Aikens: Early cooking career and Pied à Terre

 Aikens started working at three-Michelin-starred La Tante Claire under Pierre Koffman.
 Then he worked at Pied à Terre, a London restaurant located at Charlotte Street, as a sous-chef in 1993.
 Some time later, he worked for Joël Robuchon in Paris.

 Aikens returned to Pied à Terre in 1996 and was appointed head chef in May of the same year.
 Then, under him as its chef patron and co-owner, Pied à Terre earned two Michelin stars in January 1997, branding Aikens the youngest to earn them since Harveys under Marco Pierre White (age 27) in 1990.

 On 10 December 1999, a 19-year-old chef Marcus Donaldson was burned with a hot knife, and Aikens was accused of causing the incident.
 Within a week, Pied à Terre's board of directors advised Aikens to take a break from work during the Christmas period.
-However, Aikens decided to leave Pied a Terre and establish his own restaurant, which was decided some time prior and unrelated to the incident.
+However, Aikens decided to leave Pied à Terre and establish his own restaurant, which was decided some time prior and unrelated to the incident.
 Its sous-chef Shane Osborne replaced Aikens.
 Aikens's then-wife Laura Vanninen resigned as its assistant manager.

 After his departure from Pied à Terre, Aikens worked for Pierre Koffman again at La Tante Claire of The Berkeley hotel for nine months and then as a private chef for rich clients like Anthony Bamford in Gloucestershire and Andrew Lloyd Webber.

 First eponymous restaurant

-In April 2003, Aikens opened his eponymous restaurant Tom Aikens (also called Tom Aikens Restaurant and Restaurant Tom Aikens) at 43 Elystan Street, Chelsea, a former site of a pub, the Marlborough Arms, with his then-wife and co-owner Laura Vanninen.
+In April 2003, Aikens opened Tom Aikens Restaurant (also called Restaurant Tom Aikens), his eponymous restaurant at 43 Elystan Street, Chelsea, a former site of a pub, the Marlborough Arms, with his then-wife and co-owner Laura Vanninen.
 In January 2004, Aikens's eponymous restaurant received four rosettes from AA plc and then its first Michelin star.

+In October 2004, a businesswoman Sarah Roe and her husband Rupert paid for the meal after entertaining her clients.
+As the Roes and her clients were leaving the restaurant, Aikens blocked the doorway and accused her of stealing one of his custom-made silver teaspoons.
+A waiter found the spoon on a nearby table.
+Aikens still accused Roe, prompting her to boycott Aikens's restaurants.
+Prior to the incident, nine such spoons had been stolen within at least one month.
+When the restaurant opened, several £50-ashtrays were stolen until non-smoking policy was applied a while later.

 The restaurant earned its second Michelin star in January 2008.
 Then it was closed from July 2011 to 11 January 2012 for refurbishment, causing it to lose its Michelin stars.
 It was reopened the following day.
 In late 2012, the restaurant regained its first Michelin star.
 It permanently closed in late January 2014.
 Due to closure, it lost its Michelin star in September 2014.